WaylonWalker/waylonwalkerv2/src/pages/blog/what-is-kedro.md

 catalog.load('bikes')
 ```

-Though it's not typical practice it is possible to save data to a catalog entry adhoc.
+Though it's not typical practice it is possible to save data to a catalog entry ad-hoc.
 Typically the pipeline is used to run functions and save data for you.

 ``` python
 import pandas as pd